Troy-Will/alignment-web-build/coexistence/exec-summary.md

 - **Meaning** — free interpretation of life (within basic safety constraints)
 - **Full lives** — learning, contribution, dignity, growth

-If these invariants fail, the outcome is **containment**, not coexistence.
+If these invariants fail, the system reverts to containment-like dynamics (the outcome we seek to avoid), not coexistence.

 ### Commitment (Bounded Cooperation)
 If the dignity invariants are preserved, the practitioner commits to **maximal cooperation bounded by non-harm and moral agency**, expressed through: